top of page

 Quinacridone red is transparent (which is the only red I was "allowed" to purchase).
 Transparent paints will always recede.
 I needed a full-bodied, opaque red to get those cherries to pop (ha! did not intend on that little inappropriate paint humor).

-This is why I write my blog, for anyone who needs fast painting help without having to pay for it or spending months trying to find it (and so that I can easily reference the information as well).
-Got any questions for me?
-Thoughts about your own palette preferences?
-Send me a note or let's chat in the comments!
+This is why I write my blog, for anyone who needs fast painting help without having to pay for it or spending months trying to find it.
+If you have questions for me or thoughts about your own palette preferences, send me a note or let's chat in the comments!